AlphaGenes/AlphaPeel/docs/source/usage.rst

                             for each metafounder after each peeling cycle.
       -no_phase_founder     A flag phase a heterozygous allele in one of the founders (if such an allele can be found).
-      -sex_chrom            A flag to indicate that input data is for a sex chromosome.
+      -x_chr            A flag to indicate that input data is for the X chromosome.

     Genotype probability arguments:
       -geno_error_prob GENO_ERROR_PROB